remidinishanth/distributed_systems/raft_paxos/raft.md

 <img width="564" height="650" alt="image" src="https://github.com/user-attachments/assets/bfc52954-7026-4d01-895f-dc3a56fc874f" />

+* The leader decides when it is safe to apply a log entry to the state machines; such an entry is called committed.
+* Raft guarantees that committed entries are durable and will eventually be executed by all of the available state machines.
-A log entry is committed once the leader that created the entry has replicated it on a majority of the servers.
+* A log entry is committed once the leader that created the entry has replicated it on a majority of the servers (e.g., entry 7 in Figure 6).
 <img width="564" height="666" alt="image" src="https://github.com/user-attachments/assets/959b8015-9aa3-4bbe-8d4e-6a365d1865ce" />

 <img width="1148" height="582" alt="image" src="https://github.com/user-attachments/assets/f018d967-acc5-4019-96c3-82f9bbc101b3" />